lsyk4/Bubble-Chat-Animation/README.md

 * dist/css/main.min.css
 * src/js/chatbubbles.js

 You can also search for a less online compiler and compile `src/less/chatbubbles.less`

 Tell me if you have any suggestion.

+#What's new?
+* Avatars Added!